CarlosSilvaFortes/hrafn-annwn/DATA/HOW-TO-REPLICATE/00_VALUE_REPLACEMENT_GUIDE.md

 ## 🎯 OVERVIEW

-All documents below are formatted as **FINAL** versions using your synthetic data as placeholders.
+All documents below are formatted as **FINAL** versions using **synthetic data (based on our operational results) as reference values**—allowing quick comparison and drift detection against your own data.
 You can:

 1. **Find-and-replace** the specific values with your real data
 2. **Keep ALL formatting, styles, headers, and structure**